 In short, it’s the perfect time to lay the foundation for your best race season yet.
-And if you follow these 10 off-season triathlon training tips — which I’ve learned (sometimes the hard way) during 13 years as a professional triathlete — you’ll increase your odds of doing just that.
+And if you follow these 10 off-season triathlon training tips — which I’ve learned during 13 years as a professional triathlete — you’ll increase your odds of doing just that.

 1. Take a break

 Most pro triathletes begin the off-season by stepping back from structured training — typically for two to four weeks — to allow their bodies to recover fully.
-They don’t stay off their feet during that time; on the contrary, they remain active, often pursuing sports and pastimes other than cycling, swimming, and running — but they take enough of a break from their usual multisport training to recharge mentally and physically.
+They don’t stay off their feet during that time, though; they remain active, often pursuing sports and pastimes other than cycling, swimming, and running.
+But they take enough of a break from their usual multi-sport training to recharge mentally and physically.

-Taking a break from triathlon isn’t just good for your body and soul — it’s critical for your athletic success, as failing to do so can increase your risk of overtraining, injury, and burnout.
+Taking a break from triathlon isn’t just good for your body and soul — it’s critical for your athletic success.
+Failing to do so can increase your risk of overtraining, injury, and burnout.
 So book that vacation you’ve been putting off.
 Spend time with family and friends whom you neglected during the race season.
 And don’t worry about losing a bit of fitness.
-Not only will you get it back quickly once you start training again, but you’ll also be in a position to become stronger and fitter than before.
+Not only will you get it back quickly once you start triathlon training again, but you’ll also be in a position to become stronger and fitter than before.

 3. Focus on technique

 No one is perfect, but the of-season is the time to work on becoming more so: